damianhakert/damianhakert.github.io/source/handbook/index.md

     * You do not need to ask permission to take time off unless you want to take more than 25 consecutive calendar days.
     * Always make sure that your job responsibilities are covered while you are away.
     * We strongly recommended to take at least a minimum of 2 weeks of vacation per year, if you take less your manager might follow up to discuss your work load.
-1. You do need to ensure that not more than **half** of the people that can help with availability emergencies (24/7), regular support, sales or development are gone at any moment.
+1. You do need to ensure that not more than **half** of the people that can help with availability emergencies (the on-call heroes), regular support, sales or development are gone at any moment.
 You can check for this on the availability calendar, so be sure to add appointments early.
-1. If someone from the 24/7 team leaves, set up a **call** two weeks before that so the other people can divide the on-call days.
+1. If someone from the [on-call](#on-call) team leaves, or will be unavailable, set up a **call** two weeks before that so the other people can divide the on-call days.
 1. Add an **appointment** to the GitLab availability calendar as you know your plans, you can always change it later.
 1. In case it can be useful add your planned time off as a **FYI** on the next agenda of the team call.
 1. We will **help** clients during official days off, unless they are official days off in both the Netherlands and the U.S. We try to have people working who are in a country that don't have an official day off.
 If you need to work during an official day off in your country, you should take a day off in return.

 ## Incentives<a name="incentives"></a>